ysyk2021/handling-workplace-conflict-effective-strategies-for-managing-difficult-situations/src/chapter-1-1.md

-Chapter 1: Introduction: Understanding the Importance of Conflict Management
+Understanding the Importance of Conflict Management
 ============================================================================

 Conflict is an inevitable part of any workplace, but effective conflict management is essential for creating a healthy work environment.
 Understanding the importance of conflict management can motivate managers and employees to prioritize conflict resolution efforts.